-Honeycomb blinds—named because of their honeycomb-shaped airy layers that fold in an accordion-like fashion when they’re pulled up—are a sleek design choice when it comes to choosing the right window treatments for your home.
+Honeycomb blinds— also known as cellular shades and named because of their honeycomb-shaped airy layers that fold in an accordion-like fashion when they’re pulled up—are a sleek design choice when it comes to choosing the right window treatments for your home.
 But even aside from their stylish aesthetic, they offer a ton of additional benefits for your home.

 When discussing shades or blinds, that “R” rating stands for resistance: Window treatments, along with other products designed to insulate against heat and cold, are rated for how effectively they resist the rigors of high or low temperatures.
 The higher the R rating, the better the heat- and cold-blocking features.